-- had any surgery explained in the plan definitions in this section; or - been diagnosed as having one of the illnesses or medical conditions referred to in a plan definition in this section.
+- · had any surgery defined in a plan definition below; or - been diagnosed as having one of the illnesses or medical conditions referred to in a plan definition below.

 The accelerated specified illness benefit payable will be that applicable on the date you are 'diagnosed as having a specified illness' as per the plan definition above.